 i.
 Where the employee’s job requires him/her to monitor information systems overnight and such responsibilities would require significant internet access.
 In such cases, the employee is responsible for prorating internet fees between business and personal use and claiming only the business use.
 The maximum business use that may be claimed is 50%.
 The approver is responsible for reviewing the appropriateness of the proration.

-7.2 Claims for expense reimbursement shall be accompanied by original receipts, invoices, vouchers, boarding passes (if available), and other original evidence of travel.
+8.2 Claims for expense reimbursement shall be accompanied by original receipts, invoices, vouchers, and other original evidence of travel.

-7.4 Claims for mileage shall be accompanied by a mileage log that itemizes the following for each trip: the business purpose of the trip, date, starting point, ending point, and number of kilometres.
+8.4 Claims for mileage shall be itemized by trip and include the following for each trip: the business purpose of the trip, date, starting point, ending point, and number of kilometres.

-7.5 Claims for cellular, data, and internet services shall be accompanied by an explanation of how the business portion is determined.
+8.5 Claims for cellular and data services shall be accompanied by an explanation of how the business portion is determined.

 RELATED POLICIES, PROCEDURES AND GUIDELINES